usvi/L432KC-BL-FW/README.md

 Bootloader: **Works.
 Can jump to application firmware and to even itself :D**

-Firmware: **Does not work.
-Temporarily running from first flash address also with -fPIC on, crashes, investigating**
+Firmware_anywhere: **Does not work.
+Temporarily running from first flash address also with -fPIC on, crashes, investigating.**

+Firmware_0x8005000: ** Works when flashed to 0x8005000.
+Bootloader jumps to the firmware fine.**

 # Research